PieterBeullens/translators-touch/README.md

 A formal paper is under preparation.
 To cite this code, you may use something like the following:

-Beullens, P., Haverals, W., Nagy, B. (2023) The Translators’ Touch: A Computational Stylometric Inquiry into Medieval Greek-Latin Translations. <DOI goes here>
+Beullens, P., Haverals, W., Nagy, B. (2023) The Translators’ Touch: A Computational Stylometric Inquiry into Medieval Greek-Latin Translations. doi: 10.5281/zenodo.8054897

 Bibtex: